Snake City

 Snake City (also known as Snakes in the City) is a wildlife documentary television series that stars snake-catchers Simon Keys and his partner, Siouxsie Gillett.
-The show takes place in Durban, South Africa and has become valued for the series' entertainment and educational perspective on catching and releasing life-threatening snakes such as cobras, pythons and black mambas.
+Aired on the National Geographic Channel, the show takes place in Durban, South Africa and has become valued for the series' entertainment and educational perspective on catching and releasing life-threatening snakes such as cobras, pythons and black mambas.
 The series features music by the Stereo MCs.
+Season 9 (2023) is shot in Mysore, India.

 Presenters

-Gillett has a Herpetology degree and zoo background while Keys has worked with snakes all of his life.
+Gillett has a herpetology degree and zoo background while Keys has worked with snakes all of his life.
 The first season of Snake City featured Simon Keys’ ex-wife, Nadine Keys.

 In the past, Keys and Gillett also worked at a snake sanctuary in Dunstable, Bedfordshire.
 Gillett has an allergy to the venom of the Mozambique spitting cobra that can elevate the potency of a bite.

 Record temperatures and storms in South Africa have brought about an abundance of snakes in urban areas.
 In Summer months, they receive close to one hundred calls a week.